videojs/video.js/docs/guides/options.md

 ```

 The [components guide](components.md) has an excellent breakdown of the structure of a player, you
-just need to remember to nest child components in a `children` object for each level.
+just need to remember to nest child components in a `children` array for each level.